 - The Internal Audit Team was externally assessed a couple of years ago in 2017/18 and was found to be generally compliant with the Public Sector Internal Audit Standards (PSIAS). - The Audit Sections performance was measured against planned work and in the 1st quarter 2019/20; 18% of the audit plan was completed, as shown in Appendix A. The Audit Manager confirmed that the team were well on target in relation to performance indicators. - 41 days had been spent finalising twenty two 2018/19 audit reviews; 12 of which have now been finalised. - In relation to Quality Control service managers were sent an evaluation questionnaire and generally there had been positive feedback from service managers. - Appendix B provided details of audit opinions issued so far for Quarter 1 and Appendix D provided a definition of audit opinions currently given. - Two jobs completed to at least draft report stage by 30 June 2019 merited an audit opinion where 1 was Reasonable and 1 was Unsatisfactory.
-Other work completed related to the Annual Governance Statement, National Fraud Initiative (NFI), - In relation to Service Management Responsibility there had been some training undertaken with managers as they were responsible for addressing any weaknesses identified in the systems. - It was reiterated that the Appendices on page 200 summarised the performance indicators which showed that the team were ahead of profile targets. - On page 201 under Management Information for 2019/20 Q1, 2 audit opinions were given, with 1 Reasonable and 1 Unsatisfactory with 3 Unqualified which related to Grants. - Page 202 summarised Non-Opinion work 2019/20 Q1 where Civil Parking Enforcement had a High-Risk Rating/Priority. - Appendix D summarised the Opinion Definitions from Good to Unsound.
+Other work completed related to the Annual Governance Statement, Financial Advice and SWCAG Training.

+- In relation to Service Management Responsibility there had been some training undertaken with managers as they were responsible for addressing any weaknesses identified in the systems. - It was reiterated that the Appendices on page 200 summarised the performance indicators which showed that the team were ahead of profile targets. - On page 201 under Management Information for 2019/20 Q1, 2 audit opinions were given, with 1 Reasonable and 1 Unsatisfactory with 3 Unqualified which related to Grants. - Page 202 summarised Non-Opinion work 2019/20 Q1.